FrankwaP/mixxx-utils/README.md

 `mixxx_prepare.sh` uses the commands recommended in the [wiki](https://github.com/mixxxdj/mixxx/wiki/Adjusting%20Audio%20Latency) in order to minimize the latency problems in Linux.
 I call it before launching Mixxx (at least for live mixing).

-`mixxx_compile.sh` uses the commands I use to compile my git forks on my Ubuntu (shold work on Debian too).
+`mixxx_compile.sh` uses the commands I use to compile my git forks on my Ubuntu (should work on Debian too).